kduraiswami/studentloanvisualizer/plan.md

 good icon for the marker placers good zoom and center of map over the US

-next thing will be to seed the db and create ruby objects of the LoanPortfolio the schema for the LoanPortfolio Model is as follows:

-t.string institution_name
-t.string address
-t.string city
-t.string St
-t.string ZIP
-t.string borrowers_in_repayment
-t.string borrowers_in_default
-t.string default_rate
-t.string total_borrowers_default
-t.string oustanding_principal
+Next Step:
+Pass json object with one loan portfolio and post to google for one marker

-I will post to google the markers just like I did with sisfly and probably use a custom icon and maybe legend to denote a loan_portfolio location
+post to google the markers just like I did with sisfly and probably use a custom icon and maybe legend to denote a loan_portfolio location

 steps -